Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Selection and energy spectrum

 \subsection{Energy spectrum}

 All the processing, data quality and event selection criteria were fixed before unblinding the reactor-on data.
-The events that pass all selection cuts correspond to an effective exposure of 3.5~g-days with the reactor-off and 14.9~g-days with the reactor-on.
+The total effective exposures of the data samples after all selection requirements were determined to be 3.5\,g-days with the reactor off and 14.9\,g-days with the reactor on.

-The resulting event rate distributions of the energy spectra for the selected events over the two periods, accounting for their effective exposure, are shown in Fig.~\ref{fig:SpectrumCONNIEskp} (details in Appendix~\ref{AppendixRates}).
-The mean event rates are comparable at approximately 4~kdru, and are consistent with the previous analyses~\cite{CONNIE2019, CONNIE2016, CONNIE2022}.
+The event-rate distributions of the energy spectra for the selected events over the two periods, accounting for their effective exposure, are shown in Fig.~\ref{fig:SpectrumCONNIEskp} (details in Appendix~\ref{AppendixRates}).
+The mean event rates are comparable at approximately 4\,kdru, and are consistent with the previous analyses~\cite{CONNIE2019, CONNIE2016, CONNIE2022}.

 The difference between the reactor-on and off energy spectra is also shown, demonstrating no significant excess.
-Nevertheless, due to the record low energy threshold and the low single-electron-event rates, the current data set can be employed to search for rare processes in and beyond the SM.
+The p-values for the null (background only) hypothesis are estimated using the statistical prescription of Ref.~\cite{Cousins:2007yta} for the first three bins to be equal to 0.82, 0.26 and 0.65, respectively.
+These values do not allow to reject the null hypothesis at the 90\% confidence level.
+Nevertheless, due to the low energy threshold and the low single-electron-event rates, the current dataset can be employed to search for rare processes in and beyond the SM.